Assessing Source Contributions to Air Quality and Noise in Unconventional Oil Shale Plays

 The goal of this study is to understand potential community exposure to UOGD-associated chemicals and radioactivity in air as well as noise.
 The investigators will apply the following methods to achieve their goals:

-Monitor air quality and noise in the Permian region and the Eagle Ford region to understand how potential exposures vary across the regions and over different time scales.
+Monitor air quality and noise in the Permian region of New Mexico and the Eagle Ford region of Texas to understand how potential exposures vary across the regions and over different time scales.

 Leverage satellite data to examine the association between natural gas flaring and air quality.

 Collaborate with the Collett and Hildebrandt Ruiz teams to evaluate the "TRAcking Community Exposures and Releases" (TRACER) model performance in the Denver-Julesburg and Eagle Ford regions.